 - A general certificate of health

 See, it’s not too hard, your pet can definitely come with you!
-If your pet is a not a cat or a dog, there’s a strong chance that it can still move with you.
+If your pet is not a cat or a dog, there’s a strong chance that it can still move with you.
 Just visit the French government’s Douane (Customs) page to find out about your pet.

 Once you arrive in France:

 This is equivalent to the TFN.
 You’ll need it for tax and being able to access the healthcare system.
-So, how you get?
+So, how do you get it?
 Well, you don’t, your employer will apply on your behalf.
 Thus, this isn’t something that you really need to worry about.
 Of course, there are situations where you may not have an employer.
 In that case, click here for more information on the subject.

 ✔️Apply for a Carte de Séjour

 You’ll need to apply for a carte de séjour within 3 months of your arrival.
 This can be done by visiting la mairie (your local town hall) and it’s free to do!

 French healthcare is partly subsidised by the state.
 This means that you won’t have to foot the whole bill for your healthcare, but you will have to pay towards it.
 Getting insurance would be a wise choice to help with out-of-pocket expenses and to cover you in the time between you arrive and being covered by state healthcare.

 When moving to a country in a different time zone and with a different currency, you’ll find it hard to access the services of your bank abroad and that conversion fees are a real drain on your funds.
 After moving to France, be sure to open a local bank account.
 Here are some of the big banks in France: